Our Music Curriculum is...

 - Musical language and terminology built upon in each year, increasing in technicality.

-- Children have the opportunity to play un-tuned instruments in EYFS which extends to include tuned instruments in KS1, progressing to the glockenspiel and some more un-tuned instruments in LKS2 which progresses to playing stringed instruments in UKS2.
+- Children have the opportunity to play un-tuned instruments in EYFS which extends to include tuned instruments in KS1, progressing to the glockenspiel and some more un-tuned instruments in LKS2 which progresses to having two years of stringed instrument lessons in UKS2.

 - Knowledge is revisited and skills developed by repetition and reinforcement in use with other curriculum areas and as pupils progress through the school.